Crystal Palace Theatre: History

 Chhiba ran the venue as a cinema and screened Bollywood films alongside mainstream films.
 Word of mouth spread about the venue and it started hosting special film events to attract cinephiles.
 One of the more popular events was an interactive screening of The Room, where people would dress up as characters from the film, yell, and throw plastic spoons.

 Since 1995 the theatre was rarely opened to the public.
 It would fully close to the public in 2005 and did not publicly screen another film until 2014.

-In 1998 the downstairs area became known as The Lab, a recording studio and area for aspiring local musicians.
+By the 1980s the downstairs dance hall and cabaret club had closed with the downstairs venue being used as a martial arts club and a photography studio until 1998 when the downstairs area became known as The Lab, a recording studio and area for aspiring local musicians.
 It has served as a studio for New Zealand musicians throughout the years, including Alistair Deverick.
 Other notable musicians who have used the studio include Andrew Keoghan, Matt Harvey, Paul Matthews, Elemeno P, and Deja Voodoo.
 In addition to the recording studio the Crystal Palace has hosted Liam Finn, Lawrence Arabia, Mick Fleetwood and Connan Mockasin.

 In 2007 the theatre was given a category B heritage listing by the Auckland City Council.

 Taylor MacGregor (nephew of Phil Warren) and Karl Sheridan took over the operation of the theatre in 2016.